 \subsection{Reductive group schemes are geometrically reductive}

-Following Seshadri (\cite{seshadri_reductivity}), we generalize Haboush's theorem (\cite{haboush}) to show that reductive group schemes are geometrically reductive.
-Seshadri's \cite[Theorem 1]{seshadri_reductivity} states that any reductive group scheme $G \to \Spec R$ with $R$ Noetherian satisfies property \ref{lemma-group-equiv-affine}$(6'')$.
+Following Seshadri \cite{seshadri_reductivity}, we generalize Haboush's theorem \cite{haboush} to show that reductive group schemes are geometrically reductive.
+Seshadri's result \cite[Theorem 1]{seshadri_reductivity} states that any reductive group scheme $G \to \Spec(R)$ with $R$ Noetherian satisfies property \ref{lemma-group-equiv-affine}$(6'')$.
 We show that Seshadri's method generalizes to establish that a reductive group scheme is geometrically reductive according to Definition \ref{definition-geometrically-reductive}.
-We stress that this is only a mild generalization of Seshadri's \cite[Theorem 1]{seshadri_reductivity} as our notion is equivalent to the Seshadri's notion for flat, finite type, separated group schemes $G \to S$ that satisfy the resolution property with $S$ noetherian and affine .
+We stress that this is only a mild generalization of \cite[Theorem 1]{seshadri_reductivity} as our notion is equivalent to Seshadri's notion for flat, finite type, separated group schemes $G \to S$ that satisfy the resolution property with $S$ Noetherian and affine .

-The only improvement in our proof is that systematically developing the theory of geometrically reductive group schemes (eg., properties of base change, descent and extensions) simplifies the reductions to the case where G is a semi-simple group scheme over a DVR with algebraically closed residue field.
+The only improvement in our proof is that systematically developing the theory of geometrically reductive group schemes (for example, properties of base change, descent and extensions) simplifies the reductions to the case where G is a semisimple group scheme over a discrete valuation ring (DVR) with algebraically closed residue field.
 However, the heart of the argument is in the representation theory in \cite[Property I and II on pg.
 247]{seshadri_reductivity} (see Lemmas \ref{lemma-propertyI} and \ref{lemma-propertyII}).

 \begin{defn} A group scheme $G \to S$ is \emph{reductive} if $G \to S$ is affine and smooth such that the geometric fibers are connected and reductive. \end{defn}